One can choose to go back toward safety or forward toward growth. Growth must be chosen again and again; fear must be overcome again and again.

 Neither women is “better” than the other one.
 These two women are people, not cars.
 Neither consistently got the best me.
 That reality will always be my burden, not theirs.
 Neither of them is the problem, nor are either the solution to my pain or the path to finding happiness.

-Through this process, I’ve come to recognize it is not K or C’s job to make me happy or bring me joy.
+Through this process, I’ve come to recognize it is not Beatrix or Painter’s job to make me happy or bring me joy.
 Making them responsible for my well-being and happiness, just like blaming them for my pain and anxiety, is selfish and avoidant.
 If I recognize they made the best choices they could with the skills they have it doesn’t matter what they did or didn’t do.

 What matters to my healing, happiness, and joy is how I choose to respond.
 Any other approach is a lie.